Graduate Certificate in Innovation and Enterprise (GradCertInn&Ent)

 - IBUS5002 Strategy, Innovation and Entrepreneurship OR IBUS5001 Strategy, Innovation and Global Business*

-- IBUS6015 Strategy and Innovation Special Project
+- IBUS6015 Entrepreneurship and Innovation Project

 * IBUS5002 replaces IBUS5001 from 2013